Skip to content

 This is the same pattern we’d apply to any API integration project where two systems need to stay coherent over time.
 Canvas just happens to be a particularly well-instrumented endpoint to integrate with.

-• If your institution is small enough that one person handles enrolments manually and it’s working, the integration is not worth the build cost.
+• If your institution is small enough that one person handles enrolments manually and it’s working, the build cost won’t earn its place.

-• If you’re using a vendor SIS that already ships a Canvas connector (Wisenet, aXcelerate and JobReady all do, to varying degrees of completeness), start there and only customise when you hit a gap that affects compliance or material time.
+• If you’re using a vendor SIS that already ships a Canvas connector (Wisenet, aXcelerate and JobReady all do, to varying degrees), start there and only customise when you hit a gap that affects compliance or material time.

-• If your integration requirements change every quarter as the institution finds its shape, custom code is a poor fit — an iPaaS layer is cheaper to iterate on until the shape stabilises.
+• If your integration requirements shift every quarter as the institution finds its shape, custom code is the wrong fit.
+An iPaaS layer is cheaper to iterate on until the shape stabilises.

-Custom Canvas integration work pays back when the institution is mature, the volume is significant, compliance reporting is a real obligation, and the manual work has become a known cost line.
+Custom Canvas integration work earns its keep when the institution is mature, the volume is significant, compliance reporting is a real obligation, and the manual work has become a recognised cost line.

-Most Canvas integration projects we take on start with an audit of what’s already wired — usually a mix of one or two CSV-based imports, a Wisenet or aXcelerate connector running at half-coverage, and a manual AVETMISS process that takes a fortnight twice a year.
+A Canvas integration project usually starts with an audit of what’s already wired — a couple of CSV-based imports, a Wisenet or aXcelerate connector covering part of the picture, and a manual AVETMISS process that quietly eats a fortnight twice a year.
 The replacement plan stages the highest-cost manual work first, then the compliance-risk items, then the nice-to-haves like SSO deprovisioning.

-If you’re running Canvas LMS as part of an Australian RTO or higher-ed operation and recognising any of the above — that’s usually the prompt to talk about replacing the parts that aren’t holding.
+So: if you’re running Canvas LMS as part of an Australian RTO or higher-ed operation and any of the above is sounding familiar, the conversation is usually about which of the fragile parts to replace first.

 Let’s build something